 [ Entrance Map » ] Take the B3015 Deepcut Bridge Road, turn off east onto Blackdown Road/Newfoundland Road past the Military Museum, turn L into Cyprus Road and follow the car parking signs onto the playing field.

-[ Map » ] This is a new entrance for 2008 on Mytchett Place Road.
+[ Map » ] Mytchett Place Road.

 GU12 5RR is the nearest postcode which is Keogh Barracks.
 If you're approaching from Mytchett continue on Mytchett Place Road past the Barracks for 600m to the venue entrance on your left.
 Once into the venue please continue past the Registration/Start area to the car park at the top of the hill.